exercism/julia/concepts/multiple-dispatch/introduction.md

 # Introduction

-By this point in the syllabus, you already saw a lot of function definitions.
+By this point in the syllabus, you have already seen a lot of function definitions.
 Usually, these were presented without much comment about the output in the REPL:

 ```julia-repl